opensensorhub/osh-addons/sensors/social/README.md

 # OSH Social

-Add-ons for fetching/mining data from social medias
+This folder contains add-on modules for fetching/mining data from social medias